-Plastic pollution is arguably one of the most challenging forms of pollution that we are faced with today, negatively impacting terrestrial, freshwater and marine ecosystems, and the organisms that live in these habitats.
+Plastic pollution is arguably one of the most challenging forms of pollution that we face today, negatively impacting terrestrial, freshwater, marine ecosystems, and the organisms that live in these habitats.

 Discarded plastic not only looks unsightly; it kills.
 Wildlife often becomes entangled in plastic bags or other discarded plastic debris, which can impair their ability to forage or hunt for food and evade predators.